Jump to accessibility statement Skip to content

 Walking

 Sunderland City Centre is compact and walkable, with attractions like Sunderland Museum and Winter Gardens, Mowbray Park, and the Stadium of Light within easy reach.
-Our campuses and accommodation are all within walking distance of each other and the City Centre which is very convenient.
+Our campuses and accommodation are all conveniently within walking distance of each other and the City Centre.

 Walking is great for your overall health and research suggests we should aim for 10,000 steps a day, so you can try and reach your goal while getting to your destination.
-If you want to travel further, you could always walk to your local public transport stop or station, which you can read more about later in the article.
+If you want to travel further, you could always walk to your local public transport stop or station, which you can read more about below.

 Cycling